rolfstruikmans/quality_of_search_results/README.md

 When we ask a question to a search engine or LLM the first thing that is done is that the question gets transformed into a data point in an **n-dimensional vector space** using an **Embedding**.

-An **Embedding** is an object that transforms text into a n-dimensional data point in a semantically meaningful way using a LLM.
+An **Embedding** is an object that transforms text into an n-dimensional data point in a semantically meaningful way using a LLM.
 The n-dimensional vector space contains a lot of data points that together constitute the **corpus** or knowledge of the search engine.
 Each data point resembles a piece of information.

 Having the question now embedded in the corpus, **similarity search** is used to find the **nearest neighbors** of the data point resembling the question.